Madrapps/plot/README.md

 # plot
-A compose library with different Graphs and Charts (**currently supports only Line graph, more types will be added soon**)
+An android compose library with different Graphs and Charts (*currently supports only Line graph, more types will be added soon*)

 Download
 -----